Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Theory

-which is independent of $\omega$.
-This indicates that the state-to-state dynamics in the molecules are temporally resolved in the time region longer than half of the entanglement time, $T_\e/2$.
 Notably, in the limit $T_\e\to 0$, the third-order signal in Eq.~\eqref{eq:signal} corresponds to the spectral information along the anti-diagonal line of the absorptive 2D spectrum obtained using the photon-echo technique in the impulsive limit:

-except for the $\dt$-independent term \cite{Ishizaki:2020jl}, as shown in Fig.~\ref{fig:2} (the explicit expression of the 2D photon-echo spectrum, $\mathcal{S}_{\rm 2D}(\omega_3, \dt, \omega_1)$, is given in Appendix~\ref{sec:appendix2}).
+except for the $\dt$-independent term \cite{Ishizaki:2020jl}, as shown in Fig.~\ref{fig:2} (the explicit expression of the 2D photon-echo spectrum, $\mathcal{S}_{\rm 2D}(\omega_3, \dt, \omega_1)$, is given in Appendix~\ref{app:secB}).
+It is noted that the sign of the quantum spectrum, $S(\omega,\dt;\omega_\p)$, is the opposite of the sign of the classical 2D photon-echo spectrum, $\mathcal{S}_{\rm 2D}(\omega, \dt, \omega_\p -\omega)$, as shown in Eq.~\eqref{eq:correspondence}.
+In the following numerical results, the spectrum $S(\omega,\dt;\omega_\p)$ is plotted multiplied by a minus sign for clarity.
+Equation~\eqref{eq:correspondence} also indicates that the pump-probe signal shows no collective two-particle contributions (see Section~S3 of Supplementary Material for details).
+This result is consistent with the arguments in Refs.~\citenum{Muthukrishnan:2004in,Richter:2011co}.

 Furthermore, the phase matching function $\Phi(\omega-\bar\omega_\V) = \sinc[(\omega-\bar\omega_\V)T_\e/2]$ in Eq.~\eqref{eq:rephasing-SE} can selectively enhance a specific spectral region of the signal by varying the center frequency $\bar\omega_\V$ of the generated beam.
 The width at half maximum of $\Phi(\omega-\bar\omega_\V)$ is approximately given by $\lvert \omega - \bar\omega_\V \rvert \simeq 4/T_\e$.
 Interestingly, this corresponds to a \textit{sinc filter} in signal processing \cite{Owen:2007pr}.
-Therefore, the entanglement time $T_\e$ plays a significant, dual role of the knob for controlling the accessible time region of the dynamics in molecules, $\dt > T_\e /2$, and the degree of spectral selectivity, $\lvert \omega - \bar\omega_\V \rvert \simeq 4/T_\e$.
-In the following, we discuss the roles of the entanglement time on the temporal resolution and spectral selectivity through numerical investigations of the signals in Eqs.~\eqref{eq:rephasing-SE}--\eqref{eq:difference-spectrum} and \eqref{eq:rephasing-GSB}--\eqref{eq:nonrephasing-ESA} of the FMO pigment-protein complex in the photosynthetic green sulfur bacterium \textit{Chlorobium tepidum} \cite{Li:1997cr,CamaraArtigas:2003ch,Tronrud:2009ch} (Fig.~\ref{fig:1}(c)).
-Our model includes seven single-excitation states $\{e_1, \cdots, e_7 \}$ and 21 double-excitation states $\{ f_{\bar{1}}, \cdots, f_{\bar{21}} \}$ (for details on the model, see Appendix~\ref{sec:appendix1}).
+Therefore, the entanglement time $T_\e$ plays a dual role of the knob for controlling the accessible time region of the dynamics in molecules, $\dt > T_\e /2$, and the degree of spectral selectivity, $\lvert \omega - \bar\omega_\V \rvert \simeq 4/T_\e$.
+It is noted that similar spectral filtering can be realized with classical light \cite{Oshea:2001hi}, and has been utilized for selective excitation in multidimensional spectra \cite{Tollerud:2014is}.